 Stakeholders recognised the critical role that local government played in ensuring services were available for the most vulnerable in society.
-However, there was deep concern for many that decades of cuts in local authority funding had diminished the ability of local authorities to truly address many of the wider social and structural issues that may have placed BAME communities at risk.
-This includes the ability of a local authority to reduce poverty, social exclusion, and improving living and housing conditions for some of the most marginalised in our society including the homeless, migrants, gypsies and travellers.
+However, there was deep concern for many that decades of cuts in local authority funding had diminished the ability of local authorities to truly address many of the wider social and structural issues that may have placed BAME communities at risk including poverty, social exclusion, and improving living and housing conditions for some of the most marginalised in our society including the homeless, migrants, gypsies and travellers.
 Similarly, stakeholders felt that the reductions in public health funding and capacity within local government reduced the ability to deliver targeted prevention programmes at scale in many local areas, critical in reducing COVID-19 risk and severity.

 "More needs to be done to recognise that adverse health impacts of this pandemic extend beyond the illness itself.
-It should include the health impacts from lockdown measures and increased economic vulnerability that disproportionately affect ethnic minority groups too."
+It should include the health impacts from lockdown measures and increased economic vulnerability that disproportionately affect ethnic minority groups too"